KalpeshNivilkar/HTML-add-images/README.md

 # HTML-add-images
-In this project i just added some images using HTML.
+In this project i just added some images using HTML img tag.